droyles/historicalmarkers/README.md

+# historicalmarkers
+Files related to a poster presentation at the 2023 meeting of the American Historical Association.

+## AHA2-23postertext.md
+Text of the poster presented, which also included mapping visualizations of the anti-Black_lynching_markers.csv dataset described below.

+## AHA2023posterprecis.md
+Text of handouts distributed during poster session, which included a QR code linking to the anti-Black_lynching_markers.csv dataset described below.

-# anti-Black_lynching_markers.csv
+## anti-Black_lynching_markers.csv

-This dataset was created by Dan Royles using data from the [Historical Marker Database](https://www.hmdb.org/)(HMDB).
+This dataset was created by Dan Royles using data from the [Historical Marker Database](https://www.hmdb.org/)(HMDB) for presentation in the poster session at the 2023 meeting of the American Historical Association.

 First, the results of a search for all markers containing the string "lynch" were exported from HMDB on November 30, 2022.
 Then markers outside of the United States were removed.
 The resulting data were hand-cleaned to remove those markers that are not pertinent to the history of anti-Black lynching, and annotated to indicate how the marker talks about anti-Black lynching.
 A field for notes for each marker is also included.